 Green Frontrunner - Funding, Guidelines

 The Green Frontrunner programme is aimed at internationally active companies that hold a technological frontrunner position or are just about to reach them.
 R&D projects that are embedded in an offensive business field strategy and address the challenges of environmental and climate protection can be funded.
 The Green Frontrunner program replaces the original Frontrunner program (April 21, 2015 to December 11, 2020) with a new application form, new guidelines and new focus.
 Green Frontrunner is open to all industries.
-Submission of abtracts is currently not possible.
+Submission of abtracts is possible any time.